ashuradji/FlightAPI/README.md

     -H "Content-Type: application/json" \
     -H "Authorization: Bearer $JWT_TOKEN"
 ```
-This will return a list of all the cached flights in the system.
+This will return a list of all the cached in the system.